-This case study draws on the one originally written by Thijs van der Wal, Conversion Rate Optimization Consultant at Traffic4u, an online marketing agency that uses VWO to optimize websites for its clients.
-The original case study won the Gold Award at WhichTestWon’s Online Testing Awards 2014.
+This success story draws on the one originally written by Thijs van der Wal, Conversion Rate Optimization Consultant at Traffic4u, an online marketing agency that uses VWO to optimize websites for its clients.
+The original success story won the Gold Award at WhichTestWon’s Online Testing Awards 2014.

 Djoser, a major Dutch travel agency, hired Traffic4u to optimize its website conversions.